Sage/carbon/rfcs/README.md

 Some changes do not require an RFC:

-  - Rephrasing, reorganizing or refactoring carbon internals
+  - Rephrasing, reorganising or refactoring Carbon internals
   - Addition or removal of warnings
   - Additions or modifications that don't change the external Carbon interface
   - Additions only likely to be _noticed by_ other implementors-of-Carbon,